 ACADEMICS IN RESIDENCE

-Selected start-up companies, and junior academic research groups whose research interests are aligned with ours, are housed in the Centre for Pathway Analysis.
+Academic research groups whose research interests are aligned with ours, are housed in the Centre for Pathway Analysis.
 Our Milner Therapeutics Consortium pharma partners also have a physical presence, through scientists working on collaborative projects with Cambridge researchers and through hot-desking.

 The Pathania group (Milner Therapeutics Institute, Dept Oncology and CRUK Cambridge Centre) have a central focus on developing new mouse models for children’s brain tumours, to better understand the diverse genetic basis of different brain tumour types.
 By applying CRISPR technology to test genetic and epigenetic weaknesses in these tumour models, they hope in the longer term to pave the way to more targeted, precise treatments that can be tailored to each patient.
 A key area of interest includes how dynamic chromatin remodelling is regulated in neural stem cells and how it becomes co-opted in brain cancer, including paediatric high-grade glioma.